Saghen/blink.cmp/doc/configuration/reference.md

       show_hidden_files_by_default = false,
       -- Treat `/path` as starting from the current working directory (cwd) instead of the root of your filesystem ignore_root_slash = false,
+      -- Maximum number of files/directories to return.
+This limits memory use and responsiveness for very large folders. max_entries = 10000,
     }
   },